pocket-playlab/optimus-prime/README.md

 `OptimusPrime::Destination` and implement the `#write` method.
 This method takes a ruby object as input (it is assumed that you know what kind of object it will be).
-It can transform the input, write it to an external data store if needed, and send it down the pipeline by passing it to the `#send` method.
-Never pass `nil` to the `#send` method, as that is used to signal the end of the stream.
+It can transform the input, write it to an external data store if needed, and send it down the pipeline by passing it to the `#push` method.
+Never pass `nil` to the `#push` method, as that is used to signal the end of the stream.

 [1]: http://upload.wikimedia.org/wikipedia/en/1/19/Optimus10108pieces.jpg